Microprocessor chronology: 1990s

 The 32-bit microprocessor dominated the consumer market in the 1990s.
 Processor clock speeds increased by more than tenfold between 1990 and 1999, and 64-bit processors began to emerge later in the decade.
 In the 1990s, microprocessors no longer used the same clock speed for the processor and the RAM.
 Processors began to have a front-side bus (FSB) clock speed used in communication with RAM and other components.
 Typically, the processor itself ran at a clock speed that was a multiple of the FSB clock speed.
 Intel's Pentium III, for example, had an internal clock speed of 450–600 MHz and an FSB speed of 100–133 MHz.
 Only the processor's internal clock speed is shown here.

 2000s

 64-bit processors became mainstream in the 2000s.
 Microprocessor clock speeds reached a ceiling because of the heat dissipation barrier.
 Instead of implementing expensive and impractical cooling systems, manufacturers turned to parallel computing in the form of the multi-core processor.
 Overclocking had its roots in the 1990s, but came into its own in the 2000s.
 Off-the-shelf cooling systems designed for overclocked processors became common, and the gaming PC had its advent as well.
 Over the decade, transistor counts increased by about an order of magnitude, a trend continued from previous decades.
 Process sizes decreased about fourfold, from 180 nm to 45 nm.

 2010s

+A new trend appears, the multi-chip module made of several chiplets.
+This is multiple monolithic chips in a single package.
+This allows higher integration with several smaller and easier to manufacture chips.